Veteran diabetes is more common than you think.

 Having a C-Peptide test done is the only way to accurately prove if you have Type 1 or Type 2.
 The test looks to see if you are producing insulin and how much.
 Depending on the amount of insulin produced, will determine which type of diabetes you have.

 The VA includes Type 2 diabetes from herbicides on its approved list for Veteran benefits.
-In order to qualify make sure you have a couple things in place.
+In order to qualify make sure you have a couple of things in place.

 - Have a Type 2 Diabetes diagnosis